qaisjp/inf-sp/cw1/answers1.md

     Additionally, a machine can be attacked via these hardware vulnerabilities even if they do not share a network - for example, take a virtual machine (not connected to any network, "closed-off") on a cloud platform.
 Any other virtual machine on the platform, on the same host machine, could leverage RIDL or Fallout to attack the "closed-off" machine.
 (Hence a firewall won't protect you!)

 7. Apart from installing the above mentioned security software, please describe two possible measures to protect your computer from RIDL and Fallout attacks. **(2 marks)**

     ----

     1. You should get a newer processor that has these vulnerabilities fixed.
 (Or an AMD processor, since those are unaffected.)
-    2. or disable hyper-threading on your Intel processor, which has an associated performance hit, and still does not protect against MDS.
+    2. or... disable hyper-threading on your Intel processor, which has an associated performance hit, and still does not protect against MDS.

 [CVE-2019-11091]: https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-11091
 [CVE-2018-12126]: https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-12126